About the Pharmaceutical Schedule

 There’s no information about medicines that aren’t funded.

-For plain language resources on medicines and health conditions, PHARMAC recommends Health Navigator.
+For plain language resources on medicines and health conditions, Pharmac recommends Healthify.

 Funding, fees and co-payments

 The Schedule doesn’t show service fees paid to pharmacies (including dispensing fees).
-These are agreed between pharmacies and DHBs.
+These are agreed between pharmacies and Te Whatu Ora.

 It does not say who is eligible for funded medicines or who will pay a co-payment.
 These policies are set by the Ministry of Health.